pimcore/pimcore/doc/23_Installation_and_Upgrade/07_Updating_Pimcore/11_Preparing_for_V11.md

 :::

-You can use RegEx to replace strings in your template files.
+You can use a [RegEx](https://gist.github.com/putzflorian/219f582377b20d64d97ea9d8751dbb89) to replace strings in your template files.
 For example, rewrite `{% extends ':Layout:default.html.twig' %}` to `{% extends 'Layout/default.html.twig' %}`.

 :::tip